stonesteel1023/stonesteel1023.pages/_posts/2018-07-25-Debugging-Tomcat-Remotely-Using-Eclipse.md

  -.
 Click "Finish".

 5. Add the server to the debug view	 Open the "Debug" view.
- a.
-Open the "Servers" tab.
+ - Open the "Servers" tab.
- b.
-Using the right mouse button (or control-click on the mac), open the dialog to create a new server.
+ - Using the right mouse button (or control-click on the mac), open the dialog to create a new server.
- c.
-Under "Server's host name", fill in "localhost" if it doesn't already appear.
+ - Under "Server's host name", fill in "localhost" if it doesn't already appear.
- d.
-Open the "Apache" heading, then select "Tomcat v5.5 Server".
+ - Open the "Apache" heading, then select "Tomcat v5.5 Server".
- e.
-Under "Server Runtime", select the runtime you defined earlier.
+ - Under "Server Runtime", select the runtime you defined earlier.
- f.
-Click "Finish" (you're not actually finished  )
+ - Click "Finish" (you're not actually finished  )
- g.
-Double-click the new server entry, a dialog should appear with more advanced options.
+ - Double-click the new server entry, a dialog should appear with more advanced options.
- h.
-Change "Server name" to something meaningful like "Sakai 2.4 (Server)".
+ - Change "Server name" to something meaningful like "Sakai 2.4 (Server)".
- i.
-Uncheck "Run modules directly from the workspace".
+ - Uncheck "Run modules directly from the workspace".
- j.
-Click "Open launch configuration".
+ - Click "Open launch configuration".
- k.
-On the dialog that appears, open the "Arguments" tab.
+ - On the dialog that appears, open the "Arguments" tab.
 Change "program arguments" to "jpda start".

   * <b>NOTE:</b> If you use "jdpa run" rather than "jpda start", Tomcat will not open a new window to start in and will instead give you all it's standard err and standard out in the Eclipse console window.
 This is usefull for Windows developers who don't like to read console output from a DOS window.

- l.
-On the same dialog, change "VM arguments" so that catalina.base is set to the tomcat home directory.
+ - On the same dialog, change "VM arguments" so that catalina.base is set to the tomcat home directory.
- m.
-Open the "Source" tab, then click "Add".
+ - Open the "Source" tab, then click "Add".
- n.
-On the dialog that appears, single-click "Java Project", then click "OK".
+ - On the dialog that appears, single-click "Java Project", then click "OK".
- o.
-On the dialog that appears, click "Select All", then click "OK".
+ - On the dialog that appears, click "Select All", then click "OK".
- p.
-Open the "Environment" tab, then click "New".
+ -  Open the "Environment" tab, then click "New".
- r.
-Enter "JPDA_ADDRESS" for "Name", and "8000" for "Value", then click "OK".
+ - Enter "JPDA_ADDRESS" for "Name", and "8000" for "Value", then click "OK".
- s.
-Click "Add" again, then enter "JPDA_TRANSPORT" for "Name" and "dt_socket" for "Value".
+ - Click "Add" again, then enter "JPDA_TRANSPORT" for "Name" and "dt_socket" for "Value".
 Click "OK".
- t.
-Click "Apply", then "OK" to save your launch settings.
+ - Click "Apply", then "OK" to save your launch settings.
- u. <b>IMPORTANT:</b>  Under the "File" menu, select "Save" to save your overall server definition.
+ - <b>IMPORTANT:</b>  Under the "File" menu, select "Save" to save your overall server definition.
- v.
-You should now be able to start up the server by right clicking (or control clicking) its heading in the "Servers" tab and selecting "Start".
+ - You should now be able to start up the server by right clicking (or control clicking) its heading in the "Servers" tab and selecting "Start".
- w.
-Once Sakai finishes starting up, open your browser and work with Sakai until you reach your breakpoint.
+ - Once Sakai finishes starting up, open your browser and work with Sakai until you reach your breakpoint.
 You should be directed into Eclipse where you will see the line of code with your breakpoint, a list of variables, etc., etc.